Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Midge — The Overbearing Mother

 The real Midge is his overbearing mother.
 She says so in the film, “mother’s here.”
 The reason their relationship doesn’t appear as sexual and is seemingly so platonic is because the real Midge is his mother and she is there in the sanitarium with him, moreover, the real Midge is probably 75 years old.
 In Stewart’s fantasy she is replaced by a younger woman (a combo of Jocasta and Oedipus complexes).
 It is possible that Stewart’s real mother is an heiress who likes to paint.
-The real Stewart in this film is a highly spoiled, ultra-sensitive and fragile socialite who falls apart after the accidental death of his wife/girlfriend, someone not unlike Madeleine Elster, a refined beauty and also a socialite.
-That’s why, just like in his recurring fantasies or nightmares, the heroine is always played by the same woman, Novak and the mother is always there too, being annoying.
+The real Stewart in this film is a spoiled, ultra-sensitive and fragile socialite who falls apart after the accidental death of his wife/girlfriend, someone not unlike Madeleine Elster, a refined beauty and also a socialite.
+That’s why, just like in his recurring fantasies or nightmares, the heroine is always played by the same woman Kim Novak and the mother is always there too, being annoying.
 Midge even complains of not receiving calls from him, just like a mother.

 Socialite Playboy with a Penchant for Expensive Gifts

 How can an ordinary SF detective know his way so well in the world of high fashion, beauty and makeup and high-end department stores?
 How can he be so comfortable spending potentially $15-$20,000 in a few days on Judy (in today’s dollars)?
 He sends her to probably the most expensive spa/salon in SF.
-Don’t you think in their case, a regular shop girl and an ordinary detective on pension, that they would be more comfortable in a neighborhood surrounding and Italian restaurants, rather than ultra high-end everything with frequent visits to the most sought-after restaurant in SF?
+Don’t you think in their case, a regular shop girl and an ordinary detective on pension, that they would be more comfortable in neighborhood surroundings and Italian restaurants, rather than ultra high-end everything with frequent visits to the most sought-after restaurant in SF?
 These are all red flags and indicators that the real Stewart in this film is a socialite playboy who is an expert on pampering and buying expense things for women.

 The Midlife Crises of a Millionaire Playboy